HSC Chemistry: Why Do We Need to Monitor the Environment?

 - Nitrogen dioxide is broken into free radicals when exposed to sunlight (UV light).
 These reactive radical species can react with hydrocarbons and oxygen in the air to form ozone – photochemical smog.
 The smog decreases visibility.

-- Haloalkanes, if not processed appropriately, can reach Earth’s atmosphere to generate free radicals.
+- Haloalkanes originate from the usage of a variety of common aerosol items.
+However, if not processed appropriately, can reach Earth’s atmosphere to generate free radicals.
 These free radicals in turn react with the ozone (O3), leading to its depletion.